 The Objectives and Key Results (OKR) goal-setting system can take good sales teams and make them great.
-OKRs galvanize whole departments to work toward the same priorities while still leaving room for individual creativity.
-A team collectively agrees on the objectives they want to achieve.
-And individual employees decide how they will work to achieve their goals by assigning each objective a set of key results.
+OKRs galvanize whole departments to work toward the same priorities, while still leaving room for individual creativity.
+A team collectively agrees on the 2-3 Objectives they want to achieve.
+And individual employees decide how they will work to achieve their goals by assigning each Objective a set of 3-5 Key Results.
 Strategically-crafted OKRs can establish a highly-productive and happy sales team.

-An effective sales team assists new and existing customers to identify their needs and wants.
-Then, makes it as easy as possible for them to buy a product or service that fulfills those needs.
+An effective sales team assists new and existing customers to identify their needs and wants, making it as easy as possible for them to buy a product or service that fulfills those needs.
 This is accomplished through a tight sales pipeline and a strong and supportive sales culture.

-When considering sales objectives there should be a good mix of both input and output goals.
-Input goals include tasks and activities that a sales department has control over like the number of cold calls they make, documenting their sales process, or implementing a new customer relationship management system.
-Ultimately, input goals need to translate into output results like the actual number of sales closed and revenue generated.
+When considering sales Objectives, there should be a good mix of both input and output goals.
+Input goals include tasks and activities that a sales department has control over — like the number of cold calls they make, documenting their sales process, or implementing a new customer relationship management system.
+Ultimately, input goals need to translate into output results — the actual number of sales closed and revenue generated.

 Many sales teams drive the growth of output results through bonuses that are tied 100% to quotas.
 However, we advise against this.
 Tying sales targets directly to compensation can lead to goal sandbagging or, in some cases, employees feeling pressured to game the system.
 Salespeople should be intrinsically motivated by their work and not solely by monetary rewards.
-Read our resource Compensation the Right Way: Without OKRs to learn the proper way to structure compensation.
 For sales teams, you want to craft OKRs that extend beyond quotas, so it is easier for employees to push themselves and set higher goals.

-As the sales environment continues to change year after year, OKRs are a helpful instrument for trying out a hypothesis or tracking whether new tools are truly useful.
-You can draft OKRs that help track a new strategy for targeting the growing number of Generation Z consumers.
-They can be used to build an omnichannel experience where potential customers can easily make purchases on a variety of platforms including social media.
+As the sales environment continues to change year after year, OKRs are a helpful instrument for trying out a hypothesis or tracking to see if new tools are truly useful.
+You can draft OKRs that help track a new strategy for targeting the growing number of Gen Z consumers.
+They can be used to build an omnichannel experience, where potential customers can easily make purchases on a variety of platforms, including social media.
 Or they can be used to measure whether a new AI-based CRM is helping your team close more sales.
 OKRs provide a simple framework that can be tailored to your sales department’s needs.